FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 MRR is the predictable monthly revenue from active subscriptions, normalized to a monthly cadence.

 If a customer pays €588/year, their MRR contribution is €49/month.
-MRR only counts recurring charges — one-time fees, usage overages billed after the fact, and refunds are excluded.
-It is the single most-watched number in subscription businesses because it smooths out timing noise.
+MRR only counts recurring charges, one-time fees, usage overages billed after the fact, and refunds are excluded.
+It is the single most-watched of all SaaS metrics because it smooths out timing noise.

 MRR = Sum of (monthly price × active subscribers per plan)